iree-org/iree/docs/website/docs/guides/deployment-configurations/bare-metal.md

 ## :octicons-file-code-16: Compile the model for bare-metal

-The model can be compiled with the following command (assuming the path to `iree-compile` is in your system's `PATH`):
+The model can be compiled with the following command:

 ``` shell
 iree-compile \